geometry-zsh/geometry/readme.md

 ## Configuration

-Pretty much everything in geometry can be changed by setting a variable **before you load the theme**.
+Pretty much everything in geometry can be changed by setting a variable.

 The default options try to balance the theme in order to be both lightweight and contain useful features.